I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ns-parallel-_parallel_port_information.md

 `TryAllocatePort`

 Pointer to the system-supplied <a href="..\parallel\nc-parallel-pparallel_try_allocate_routine.md">PPARALLEL_TRY_ALLOCATE_ROUTINE</a> callback that a kernel-mode driver can use to attempt to allocate the parallel port.

+`FreePort`

+Pointer to the system-supplied <a href="..\parallel\nc-parallel-pparallel_free_routine.md">PPARALLEL_FREE_ROUTINE</a> callback that a kernel-mode driver can use to free the parallel port.

+`QueryNumWaiters`

+Pointer to the system-supplied <a href="..\parallel\nc-parallel-pparallel_query_waiters_routine.md">PPARALLEL_QUERY_WAITERS_ROUTINE</a> callback that a kernel-mode driver can use to determine the number of requests on the work queue of the parallel port.

+`Context`

+Pointer to the device extension of parallel port.

 ## Remarks
 An <a href="https://msdn.microsoft.com/library/windows/hardware/ff551749">IRP_MN_START_DEVICE</a> request from the Plug and Play manager passes a translated resource list that contains the port information in a PARALLEL_PORT_INFORMATION structure.
 The system-supplied function driver for parallel ports saves the information in the extension of the parallel port and returns the information in response to an <a href="..\parallel\ni-parallel-ioctl_internal_get_parallel_port_info.md">IOCTL_INTERNAL_GET_PARALLEL_PORT_INFO</a> request.